About the Mental Health Court

 Material the court can consider

-• expert’s reports
+• relevant expert’s reports

 Examination orders